andferrari/NOUGAT.jl/README.md

-## `Julia` code to reproduce plots:
+`Julia` code to reproduce plots in:

-> Online change-point detection with kernels
+> Online change-point detection with kernels.
 > André Ferrari, Cédric Richard, Anthony Bourrier, Ikram Bouchikhi
-> Pattern Recognition, 2022
+> Pattern Recognition, 2022, 10.1016/j.patcog.2022.109022.

 - `my_funcs.jl` contains all the functions needed for the plots including NOUGAT with a fixed dictionnary.
 - `MonteCarlo_distrib.jl` distribnuted computation of the Monte Carlo simulations.